g-shar/shell/README.md

 # Classes

+## Full_Cmd

+Full_Cmd is the interface used to encapsulate the program, and where the command is parsed in order to help form the part-whole hierarchy of Base_Cmd pointers.
+The interface also contains an execute command, which uses the tree formed from Connectors and Cmd_Obj to run the full command inputted by the user.

 ## Base_Cmd

 Base_Cmd is the abstract base component class used to help form the part-whole hierarchy containing the composites (Connectors) and the primitives (Cmd_Obj).
-The hierarchy created allows the program to decide which commands to execute based on the user-inputted connectors and in what order to execute them.
+The class also contains the pure virtual function doWork(), which has different implementations based on the derived class.

 ## Cmd_Obj

-Cmd_Obj contains a string with the executable and an array of parsed argument list strings.
-These two objects will both be used in the Cmd_Obj’s function implementation of doWork(), which will call execute() and will run the user-inputted command using execvp(), waitpid(), and fork().
-Cmd_Obj also contains a parse() function that parses the input into the string executable and the array of argument list strings.
+Cmd_Obj is a subclass of Base_Cmd.
+Cmd_Obj differs from Base_Cmd because it contains a string with the executable and an array of parsed argument list strings.
+These two objects will both be used in the Cmd_Obj’s function implementation of doWork(), which will run a single user-inputted command using execvp(), waitpid(), and fork().

 ## Connectors